capesstack/capes/docs/README.md

 That said, there is a deploy script for each of the services that you should be able to run individually if your use case requires that.

 ### Build your OS
-This is meant to help those who need a step-by-step build of CentOS, securing SSH, and getting ready to grab CAPES.
+This is meant to help those who need a step-by-step build of CentOS, securing SSh, and getting ready to grab CAPES.
 If you don't need this guide, skip on down to [Get CAPES](#get-capes).
 1. Download the latest version of [CentOS Minimal](http://isoredirect.centos.org/centos/7/isos/x86_64/CentOS-7-x86_64-Minimal-1611.iso)
 1. Build a VM or a physical system with 4 cores, 8 GB of RAM, and a 20 GB HDD at a minimum
     - Don't use any of the "easy install" options when setting up a VM, we're going to make some config changes in the build process